-Conversation on Community
+Centered on Community

 Poland Trip Description

-The group will spend five days in Wroclaw, mostly doing hard physical work restoring a Jewish cemetery.
-In the evening, the group will meet to discuss readings and their experiences.
+The group first goes to Wrocław, mostly doing hard physical work restoring a Jewish cemetery.
+In the evening, the group meets to discuss readings and their experiences.

-The group will travel to Krakow, where they will visit Kazimierz, the city's historic Jewish quarter.
-The group will visit Oskar Schindler's former factory at 4 Lipowa Street, where in 2001 Albion College students dedicated a large historical plaque which adorns the building.
-Visits to other historically and culturally important Jewish sites in Krakow are planned as well.
+They then travel to Kraków, where they explore Kazimierz, the city's historic Jewish quarter.
+The group visits Oskar Schindler's former factory at 4 Lipowa Street, where in 2001 Albion College students dedicated a large historical plaque which adorns the building.
+They visit other historically and culturally important Jewish sites in Kraków, as well.

-Finally, the group will make an excursion to nearby Auschwitz-Birkenau.
+Finally, the group makes an excursion to nearby Auschwitz-Birkenau.

-During the spring semester students going on the trip meet for a mandatory one-half-unit proseminar that covers the history of Poland, the Holocaust, Jews in Poland both before and after World War II, and the transformation of Poland since the fall of communism.
+During the spring semester, students going on the trip meet for a mandatory one-half-unit proseminar that covers the history of Poland, the Holocaust, Jews in Poland both before and after World War II, and the transformation of Poland since the fall of communism.

 Reflections and photos from previous trips can be found on our blog.
 The site for our most recent trip in 2015 can be found at http://campus.albion.edu/poland15/.